OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Note: some controls in this document are application security controls that are not AI-specific, but applied to AI-specific threats (e.g. monitoring to detect model attacks).

 **Controls:**
-* See General controls, in particular SECDEVPROGRAM to attain application security
+* See General controls, in particular SECDEVPROGRAM to attain application security, and SECPROGRAM to attain information security in the organization.

 --------------------------------------